luizbgomide/sovereign/rules.md

 ## Dungeon Exploration

 These rules are meant for tracking adventures in a dangerous site where perils could spring up at any moment.
-Not all Wandering Encounters are hostile (see [, but each is a risk of pointless fighting or sudden alarm.
+Not all [Wandering Encounters](#wandering-encounters) are hostile (see [Reaction Rolls](#reaction-rolls)), but each is a risk of pointless fighting or sudden alarm.

 At the start of each [Turn](#turn) after the party enters the site:

-1. Roll a secret [Wandering Encounter](#wandering-encounters) check if necessary.
+1. Roll a secret [Wandering Encounter](#wandering-encounters) check with frequency depending on the adventure or site.
 On a 1, the encounter will happen at some appropriate moment this [Turn](/rules#turn).
+Most adventures give a frequency (like every other [Turn](#turn)).
 2. The Delvers decide what they want to do this [Turn](/rules#turn): move into a new room, carefully search their current location, fiddle with some object they’ve found, or something else that takes ~ten minutes.
 3. The GM explains the result of their actions, whether that’s a first-glance description of a new room, notice of the hideous abomination that’s rearing up before them, or the explosive detonation of the crystal they just experimentally prodded.
 4. Start over from the top, assuming their actions have consumed a [Turn](/rules#turn), until they withdraw from the site or it becomes safe enough to stop counting [Turns](/rules#turn).

 ### Timekeeping in the Dungeon

-Once the Delvers intrude on a ruin, dungeon, corrupt noble’s mansion, or other dangerous site the GM starts tracking time in [Turns](#turn).
+Once the Delvers intrude on a ruin, dungeon, or other dangerous site the GM starts tracking time in [Turns](#turn).
 Each Delver can do one significant thing per [Turn](/rules#turn).
 Different Delvers can be doing different things in the same [Turn](/rules#turn).
+Not every Delver *has* to do something.

-The point of tracking [Turns](/rules#turn) is to have a rough measure of how much activity they’re engaging in within the ruin.
-The more the Delvers do and the longer they stay, the more likely that they’ll run into Wandering Encounters or the denizens will have time to realize that intruders are present.
+The point of tracking [Turns](/rules#turn) is to have a rough measure of activity.
+The more the Delvers do and the longer they stay, the more likely that they’ll run into [Wandering Encounters](#wandering-encounters) or the denizens will have time to realize that intruders are present.
 Eventually, the Delvers need to either pull back or clear the site entirely of its dangerous inhabitants.

 | Activity                                       | Turns |
 |------------------------------------------------|-------|